Yet another interesting post from Edinburgh skip hire firm, Quality Skip Hire

 Putting decomposing materials in landfills would be a waste of space and unnecessary.
 Yard wastes in landfill produce methane gas, a greenhouse gas that has the potential to explode.
 For example in Asia, Latin America and Africa, 40 % of methane emissions or about 37 million metric tons come from landfills.

 Incineration or burning is also not a great option.
-It could result to air pollution, burning yard leaves are even said to have an effect on people’s breathing and even increase the risk of asthma, emphysema, chronic bronchitis, and allergies.
+It could result in air pollution, burning yard leaves are even said to have an effect on people’s breathing and even increase the risk of asthma, emphysema, chronic bronchitis, and allergies.
 In the United States, there are some states that have implemented a ban on burning leaves and other yard wastes.
-Environmental problems in Asia or any part of globe could really affect other parts of the globe.
+Environmental problems in Asia or any part of the globe could really affect other parts of the globe.

 Organic materials can be used as fertilizers to enrich the soil, this is used as composting.
-With composting organic materials are sued like yard trimmings, food wastes and animal wastes or manure.
+With composting organic materials are used like yard trimmings, food wastes and animal wastes or manure.
 Some would even add bulking agents like wood chips that would hasten the breakdown of organic materials.